 *If you’d like a little more information on making your own homemade body butter, a Video Tutorial is provided at the end of this post*

 It’s winter-time, which always correlates to dry skin.
 Ugh.
-So, I decided to try my hand at making my own body butter, however, I will say the end result is more like a lotion vs a “butter”.
+So, I decided to try my hand at making my own DIY body butter.
 This recipe is incredible easy, and I absolutely love it!
 Let’s get started…

 - Shea Butter